Growth Hacking

 What Growth Hacking is Not About

-Last year, we ran the now-semi-famous LinkedIn experiment where we proved that the place you insert a link on a LinkedIn post affects the total reach of the post and the total clicks it will get – almost by 3X.
+In the past, we ran a LinkedIn experiment, which took off at the time.
+According to the experiment, we proved that the place you insert a link on a LinkedIn post affects the total reach of the post and the total clicks it will get – almost by 3X.

 So, whenever you read or hear about “The X growth tactics to transform your business”, just run away.

-What Growth Hacking is Really About
+What Growth Hacking Is About

 Now that we know what growth hacking isn’t, let’s see what it really stands for.
+We already gave the definition of growth hacking but we need to go deeper than that.

 Growth hacking is the branch of digital marketing where data matters more than hierarchy, and ROI is more important than brand awareness.